-Despite a pipe bomb explosion, 5 suicides, and a dramatic hostage situation, the Salt Lake Public Library is a peaceful place which welcomes refugees and cares for the homeless.
+Despite an explosion, suicides, and a dramatic hostage situation, the Salt Lake Public Library is a peaceful place which welcomes refugees and cares for the homeless.
+So what’s going on?

 The recipient of multiple architecture awards, this modern marvel of steel and glass is surprisingly warm and inviting thanks to the creative use of light and space.
 It rises out of the surrounding city in a wedge shape with a reflective glass exterior and a curved accent wall.